-I have written a number of books on natural heritage, short fiction for children, as well as scholarly articles on the ecology of waterbirds.
+I have written a number of books on natural heritage, short fiction for children, as well as scholarly articles on the ecology of colonial waterbirds.

 My most recent book was an edited work, The Future of Natural History Museums, published by Routledge in 2018, where the industry is going in the next twenty to fifty years.
 See more about my writing here.

 I’m interested in natural history, art, ethics and culture, and especially how these things fit together.
-I was the founding co-host of the podcast A is for Anthropocene, Living in the Age of Humanity.
+I am co-host (with Dr Dan Dombrowski) of the podcast Love Nature.

 You can find me on Linked In here.